top of page

 The port of entry in Trinidad for sea shipments is usually Port Lisas in Couva.
 Once your items are unstuffed from the container (the time for this can vary) you'll be notified by the shipper and its time to start the importation process.
 You can do this yourself or use a broker.

-For the first shipment we used PAS Trinidad as the broker since PAS USA were the shipper.
-After that we have used Christian Johnson who was recommended to us by Power Boats and did a great job every time we used him.
+For the first shipment we used PAS Trinidad as the broker, since PAS USA were the shipper.
+After that we used Christian Johnson who was recommended by Power Boats and did a great job every time we used him.

 Importing Yacht in Transit items in your luggage

-If you fly into Trinidad to go back to your boat you can bring Yacht in Transit goods in with your luggage.
-From our experience and what we've heard from others it's best to go overboard with the paperwork as the airport staff aren't always aware of the correct processes for a Yacht in Transit.
+If you fly into Trinidad you can bring Yacht in Transit goods in your luggage.
+From our experience it's best to go overboard with the paperwork, as the airport staff aren't always aware of the correct processes for a Yacht in Transit.

-When we came in we had all of our Yacht in Transit items together in a single bag.
-At customs we proceeded directly to the red channel and declared we had items for a Yacht in Transit.
-Staff directed us to an office on the side where we had to present the bag and documentation.
-This is what I had ready for them in a single packet of printed documents:
+We put all of our Yacht in Transit items together in a single bag to make it simpler.
+At customs we proceed directly to a small office to the right-hand side of the Customs Red Line.
+There, we had to present the bag and documentation.
+This is what I had ready for them:

 • Copy of the captains passport